 When it comes to trail running vs road running in terms of accessibility, road running is king.
 Road running on pavements around your local area is the simplest form of running, and it’s accessible to absolutely anyone with a pair of functioning legs and some sports shoes to put on the end of them.

 It’s so convenient; you can run from the door of your house without having to particularly plan a route.
 Street lighting in many urban areas saves you from having to use a headlamp, and the shelter from buildings and close proximity to help if needed means you don’t have to carry as much gear to keep yourself safe.

-It’s a much lower maintenance sport, as shoes don’t come into contact with anywhere near as much mud, and you’re unlikely to tear T-shirts on aggressive flora.
+It’s a much lower maintenance sport, as shoes don’t come into contact with anywhere near as much mud, and you’re unlikely to tear your base layer on aggressive flora.

 Many people run commute to work along roads, which is a fantastic, timesaving way to keep fit, boost your mileage and be more eco-friendly.
 The same can be said for running errands to the local shops.
 You can plug in a pair of the best running headphones, pop on your favourite beats and really escape for half an hour.